 Where Does Cocaine Come From?

-Cocaine comes from the leaves of the coca plant, Erythroxylon coca.
-Though powdered cocaine was not commonly used until the 20th century, coca leaves are known to have been used as a stimulant as early as the 16th century, and cocaine concentrate was first extracted from the plant in 1859.
+Cocaine comes from the coca plant’s leaves, Erythroxylon coca, which is mainly found in South America.
+Though powdered coke was not commonly used until the 20th century, the history of coke suggests that coca leaves are known to have been used as a stimulant as early as the 16th century, and its concentrate was first extracted from the plant in 1858.

-Cocaine (as coca leaves) was used as far back as 3,000 BC by the ancient Incas of the Andean region in South America.
-When Spanish explorers from Europe first journeyed to the regions of Central and South America in the mid-16th century, they noted the existence and use of the plant by indigenous peoples.
+The history of cocaine starts when it (as coca leaves) was used as far back as 3,000 BC by the ancient Incas of the Andean region in South America.
+When Spanish explorers from Europe first journeyed to Central and South America regions in the mid-16th century, they noted the existence and use of the plant by indigenous peoples.

 Native Peruvians ingested the leaves during religious ceremonies as a way of stimulating the mind to the point of auditory and visual hallucinations, which they believed would help them reach a state of spiritual transcendence.

-1884 — Sigmund Freud, an Austrian neurologist recognized most famously as the founding father of psychoanalysis, published a book titled, “Über Coca,” or “About Coke.”
-In his book, he praised cocaine for its “magical” properties and “benefits” such as having the potential to cure depression and sexual dysfunction.
+In 1884, Sigmund Freud, an Austrian neurologist recognized most famously as the founding father of psychoanalysis, published a book titled, “Über Coca,” or “About Coke.”
+In his book, he praised this drug for its “magical” properties and “benefits,” such as having the potential to cure depression and sexual dysfunction.

-1885 — John Pemberton developed and registered his French Wine Coca as a patent medicine, or tonic (a commercial product heavily advertised as an over-the-counter remedy, often without scientific proof of its effectiveness).
-Pemberton’s actions are said to have been inspired by the immense success of a French coca wine, Vin Mariani.
+In 1885, John Pemberton developed and registered his French Wine Coca as a patent medicine, or tonic (a commercial product heavily advertised as an over-the-counter remedy, often without scientific proof of its effectiveness).
+Pemberton’s actions are said to have been inspired by the immense success of French coca wine, Vin Mariani.

-1903 — The Coca-Cola Company removed actual cocaine from Coca-Cola as a result of public pressure to do so once cocaine’s addictive properties became more widely known.
-Because the soft drink derived much of its flavor from cocaine, the company began using a version of coca leaf from which the cocaine extract had been removed to continue the production of a drink with a similar taste.
+In 1903, the Coca-Cola Company removed actual cocaine from Coca-Cola as a result of public pressure to do so once its addictive properties became more widely known.
+Because the soft drink derived much of its flavor from the drug, the company began using a version of coca leaf from which the coke extract had been removed to continue the production of a drink with a similar taste.

-Any recreational use of cocaine is considered as abuse and refers to illegal activity.
+On a national and international level, any recreational use of coke was considered abuse and referred to illegal activity.

-The 1970s — The drug re-emerges into society as “a rich man’s drug” because of its high price tag and growing use among the elite—entertainers and wealthy business people.
-Because it was relatively pricey at the time and due to its supposed lack of “serious consequences,” cocaine was also referred to as “the champagne of drugs.”
+In the 1970s, the drug re-emerges into society as “a rich man’s drug” because of its high price tag and growing use among the elite—entertainers and wealthy business people.
+Because it was relatively pricey at the time and due to its supposed lack of “serious consequences,” it was also referred to as “the champagne of drugs.”

 The 1970s was when freebasing first came into play as well.
-Smoking the substance through a pipe introduced cocaine into the system in a more potent form and caused the user to feel its effects more quickly.
+Smoking the substance through a pipe introduced the drug into the system in a more potent form and caused the user to feel its effects more quickly.